 If you’re monetizing your traffic with AdSense (or any other ad networks), you know what are ‘display ads’.
 But you probably aren’t aware of what’s happening behind the screen and the technologies in play – You’re about to learn them.

-Before diving deep into programmatic display, let us quickly convey the purpose of programmatic.
+Before diving deep into the programmatic display, let us quickly convey the purpose of the programmatic.

 How programmatic helps publishers (aka website owners)?